 The microfilm collections are kept in cabinets on the ground floor of the library.
 Each cabinet drawer is labelled with the range of call numbers it contains.
 The subject guide also indicates in which cabinet and drawer any particular film is located.
 Note that microfiche and microcards are all located in cabinet 21 (on the end), regardless of call number.

-The library has four microfilm readers available.
+The library has three microfilm readers available.
 We’d advise using them in the following order of preference.

 Digital microfilm reader